Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by FSC.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company also has an Integrated Pest Management (IPM) approach which includes genetic improvement with the selection of trees resistant to pests and diseases, biological control, and climate zoning of the planting regions.

 • Y